andreabradpitto/andreabradpitto/README.md

 - ⚡ Fun fact: ...
 -->

-- :telescope: I am currently a Robotics Engineering student in Genoa, Italy.
+- 🤖 I am currently a Robotics Engineering student in Genoa, Italy.
-- :thinking: I am about to be looking for a job!
+- 🏁 I am about to be looking for a job!

 <p align="center">
   <a href="https://github.com/andreabradpitto/">